Justin Forsett: Denver Broncos

 Forsett was claimed off waivers by the Broncos on December 5, 2016.
 This reunited him with Bronco's head coach Gary Kubiak for the third time in his career with a third different team.
 He previously played for Kubiak under the Texans and Ravens.
 On December 11, 2016, he made his debut for the Broncos and finished the 10–13 loss to the Tennessee Titans with six carries for 17 rushing yards and three receptions for 18 receiving yards.

-Retirement

 On May 3, 2017, Forsett announced his retirement from the NFL.
 Forsett stated through social media: “I’m officially announcing my retirement from the game I love.
 It’s been an amazing ride and I’m grateful for every moment.
 My career has brought so many great people into my life, and I asked some of them to join me in saying goodbye.”
 Forsett completed his NFL career with 3,890 rushing yards, 1,351 receiving yards and 20 total touchdowns.
 He retired as a Baltimore Raven.